MalefactorIX/Damage-Processing-System/UwU/Combat Guidelines.md

 ### SECTION 4: INFANTRY ARMAMENTS

-1) "Flashbangs" or similar blinding effects are disallowed.
+1) "Flashbangs", binding or slow effects, or any effect that interferes with a avatar control are disallowed outside what is enabled through the DPS meter.
 This is due to health and safety concerns as well as jank related to how they must function.
+This guideline also forbids objects which target vehicles with this same effect.

 2) Grenades, Rockets, Etc...
     2a) May not exceed a 5 meter radius.